Seif-Sallam/RIG/README.md

 # Next STEPS:

 - Getting the data section to be parsed correctly.
+- Pre-processing stage:
   - Parsing labels and putting them with the right address (both instructions and data).
+  - Parsing Macros.
+  - Include files.
+(Labels change their names to UNIQUE identifiers that are acceptable and created by the preprocessor "file_name_label_name")
 - Dumping the instructions in binary format.
 - Disassembling the binary format to readable assembly instructions.
 (NO DATA SECTION, NOT NECC.
 WORKING CODE, JUST INSTRUCTIONS DISASSEMBLED)
 - Getting all the directives to work.